Lecrapouille/TimedPetriNetEditor/README.md

 julia> editor!(pn)
 ```

-If you does not desire install TimedPetriNetEditor on your operating system, you
+If you do not desire to install TimedPetriNetEditor on your operating system, you
 will have to adapt the `DEFINES` in Makefile to indicate the path of the `data/`
-folder (for the find the fonts).
+folder (to find the fonts).
 You will also have to manually modify this
 Julia file to indicate the correct path of the shared library
 `libtimedpetrineteditor.so`.